Creating age friendly communities

 Age friendly Aotearoa New Zealand

-In 2018 New Zealand was accepted as an affiliate member of the WHO Global Network of Age-friendly Cities and Communities.
-Hamilton and New Plymouth have also joined the network as cities, and many other New Zealand communities are also looking at ways to create an age friendly environment.
+In 2018 the New Zealand government was accepted as an affiliate member of the WHO Global Network of Age-friendly Cities and Communities.
+Hamilton, New Plymouth, Auckland, Nelson, Gore, Napier and Wairarapa are all members of the global network.

 Creating an age friendly community